jwp/git-select/README.md

 Directory structure is maintained by default; any leading paths to a particular repository sub-directory will be maintained.
 Optionally, the selected resource may be remapped by extending the path with `/./local-path`.
-Where `local-path` is the desired local destination.
+Where `local-path` is the desired filesystem destination.

 ### Defects